What Does a Victim Advocate Do?

-- Problem-solving skills: You'll need an analytical mind to weigh and assess the best options for victims in various situations.
+- Problem-solving skills: An analytical mind is needed to weigh and assess the best options for victims in various situations.

-- Organizational skills: This occupation isn't just about people.
-You must accurately and meticulously maintain records and make them available to others, sometimes on a moment's notice.
+- Organizational skills: Victim advocates must accurately and meticulously maintain records and make them available to others, sometimes on a moment's notice.

-You might find yourself in an office, a victim's home, hospital, shelter, or clinic at any given hour on any given day.
-Police officers, detectives, and crime scene investigators might call victim advocates to crime scenes to counsel individuals mere minutes or hours after a crime has taken place.
+Victim advocates may work in an office, a victim's home, hospital, shelter, or clinic at any given hour on any given day.
+Police officers, detectives, and crime scene investigators sometimes call victim advocates to crime scenes to counsel individuals minutes or hours after a crime has taken place.

-This can be a mobile profession, but you'll have an office as your home base, and you might sometimes counsel people in your office.
-You might also find yourself helping victims by telephone in an emergency, or even by email or text.
+This can be a mobile profession, but some have an office for their home base and they may counsel people in the office.
+Victim advocates also help victims by telephone in an emergency, or by email or text.